hashgraph/hedera-mirror-node/docs/operations.md

 2. Stop the importer

-   If still on a version that still downloads files to the filesystem, ensure the valid directory for each stream type is empty (e.g. `/var/lib/hedera-mirror-importer/*/valid/`   where `/var/lib/hedera-mirror-importer` is the configured `dataPath`).
+   If on a version that still downloads files to the filesystem, ensure the valid directory for each stream type is empty.
+For example if `dataPath` is set to `/var/lib/hedera-mirror-importer` then `/var/lib/hedera-mirror-importer/*/valid/` should be empty.
 If it's not empty, let the importer process fully catch up before attempting the migration.

 3. Set up a new TimescaleDB database